-- 1. Isolation of phages (coliphages) from sewage. - 2.
+- 1. Isolation of coliphages from sewage. - 2.
 Effect of U.V. light on bacteria and graphical presentation of result. - 3.
-Isolation of auxotrophic mutants (replica plate technique) - 4.
-Diauxic growth curve of E. coli Glucose and Lactose - 5.
+Isolation of auxotrophic mutants by replica plate technique - 4.
+Transfer of genetic material by transformation in E.coli - 5.
 Isolation of chromosomal DNA from bacteria (J. Marmurs method)